robbee72/One/README.md

     logo.svg
 ```

-For the project to build, **these files must exist with exact filenames**:
+For the product to build, **these files must exist with exact filenames**:

 * `public/index.html` is the page template;
 * `src/index.js` is the JavaScript entry point.